micro-lc/micro-lc.github.io/docs/micro-lc/core_configuration.md

 - _type_: string;
 - _required_: `true`;
-- _description_: link of the entry point of your web-component
+- _description_: link of the entry point of your web-component.

 ### attributes

 - _type_: object;
 - _required_: `false`;
-- _description_: generic object that contains the attributes to be injected for the web-component
+- _description_: generic object that contains the attributes to be injected for the web-component.

 ### properties

 - _type_: object;
 - _required_: `false`;
-- _description_: generic object that contains the properties to be injected for the web-component
+- _description_: generic object that contains the properties to be injected for the web-component.

 ## Example